sofiasannino/Drop-out-causes-Statistical-Inference/README.md

-# Progetto di Statistica

-Questo repository contiene il codice sorgente per il progetto di statistica del gruppo composto da:
+# University Drop Out- Statistical Inference Project

+This repository contains the source code for the statistical inference project by the group:

-- Pietro Masini
+-Pietro Masini
-- Giulia Riccardi
+-Giulia Riccardi
-- Sofia Sannino
+-Sofia Sannino
-- Alessandro Wiget
+-Alessandro Wiget

-## Descrizione

-Il progetto si concentra sull'analisi statistica di dati raccolti in un determinato contesto.
-Il codice sorgente qui presente è stato sviluppato per eseguire diverse analisi e calcoli statistici.

-## Struttura del repository

-- `Dati/`: questa cartella contiene i dataset utilizzati per l'analisi statistica.
-- `Code/`: questa cartella contiene il codice sorgente del progetto, in R.
-- `Presentazione/`: questa cartella contiene i file necessari per sviluppare la presentazione del progetto.

-## Requisiti di sistema
+## Description

+The purpose of this project is to understand what variables influence university drop out among freshmen.
+We consider variables like ECTS gained in the first semester, GPA in the first semester, income, high school final grade and other numerical and categorical variables.
+The source code provided here is designed to perform various analyses and statistical calculations.

+## Repository Structure

+- Data/: This folder contains the datasets used for the statistical analysis.
+- Code/: This folder contains the project's source code, in R.
+- Presentation/: This folder contains the files needed to develop the project presentation.

+## System Requirements

-- R 4.2.2 o versione successiva
+- R 4.2.2 or later
-- (Suggerito) RStudio 2024.4.1 + 748 o versione successiva
+- (Suggested) RStudio 2024.4.1 + 748 or later
-- Un compilatore per LaTex o Overleaf (Nel caso si volesse compilare i file .tex presenti).
-I file latex presenti nella cartella presentazione sono presi dal progetto di boris-il-forte chiamato beamer-polimi-x.

-## Istruzioni per l'installazione
+- A LaTeX compiler or Overleaf (if you need to compile .tex files).
+The LaTeX files in the presentation folder are sourced from boris-il-forte’s project beamer-polimi-x.

+## Installation Instructions

-1. Clonare il repository sul proprio computer.
+1. Clone the repository onto your computer.
-2. Assicurarsi di avere R 4.2.2 o una versione successiva installata.
-3. Installare i pacchetti R necessari, sono elencati all'inizio del file markdown nella cartella `Code/`.
+2. Ensure R 4.2.2 or a later version is installed.
+3. Install the necessary R packages, listed at the beginning of the markdown file in the Code/ folder.

-## Utilizzo
+## Usage

-1. Assicurarsi di avere i dati necessari nella cartella `Dati/`.
-2. Eseguire il codice sorgente presente nella cartella `Code/` utilizzando RStudio.
+1. Ensure the required data is in the Data/ folder.
+2. Run the source code in the Code/ folder using RStudio.

-## Contributi
+## Contributions

-Sono benvenuti i contributi per migliorare il codice o aggiungere nuove funzionalità.
-Si prega di aprire una pull request per discutere delle modifiche proposte.
+Contributions to improve the code or add new features are welcome.
+Please open a pull request to discuss proposed changes.

-## Contatti
+## Contact

-Per qualsiasi domanda o suggerimento, contattare gli autori del progetto.
+For any questions or suggestions, please contact the project authors.